Thomas Willeford: Early life and education

 Brought up in a Victorian house with a "mad scientist" grandfather who worked for DuPont, Willeford was educated at University of Maryland, College Park, Shenandoah University, University of Delaware and the University of Oxford.

 Work

-In 1988, Willeford became interested in steampunk and began working on creating pieces combining his love of engineering and art.
+In 1988, Willeford became interested in steampunk and began working on pieces that combined his love of engineering and art.
 He created the steampunk arm worn by Nathan Fillion in episode 3.4 of the television series Castle.
 His work has been displayed at the University of Oxford's Museum of the History of Science, at the Steampunk Bizarre Experiment, the Penn State Berks Freyberger Gallery, at Nemo's Steampunk Art & Invention Gallery and at the Charles River Museum of Industry and Innovation, and has been featured in Popular Mechanics.
 He is a contributor to Bruce Boxleitner's Lantern City and was a judge on Game Show Network's Steampunk'd.

 Willeford was a guest curator for the Steampunk U exhibit at the Antique Automobile Club of America Museum in Hershey, Pennsylvania.